 Ecclesfield.
 The High Altar was replaced by an oak communion table in 1642.
 The original

 stone altar slab is now set in the floor underneath.
-Another altar slab remains against the wall
+Another altar slab remains against the

-been converted into a tombstone.
+long been converted into a tombstone.

 All the stained glass windows, many dating back to 14th century, were smashed.
 The

-fragments of glass that survived have been pieced together in the westernmost window of the
+fragments of glass that survived have been pieced together in the westernmost window of

-the same year, a clock was placed in the tower.
+bought.
+In the same year, a clock was placed in the tower.

-In 1643 the Vicar, Thomas Wright was ejected and the Puritan preacher Immanuel Knutton
+In 1643 the Vicar, Thomas Wright was ejected and the Puritan preacher Immanuel

-living in 1660.
+restored to his living in 1660.

 |Church History - The Reformation